-- Direction – Give your organisation the vision and decisiveness to set your strategy and act on it through delegation, measurement and continuous improvement.
+- Direction – Give your organization the vision and decisiveness to set your strategy and act on it through delegation, measurement and continuous improvement.

-When you put in place any combination of the above ingredients you find your organisation in a position where its culture can be the foundation for successful strategy execution.
-And with the c-suite largely finding the development of corporate culture to be an oft-forgotten element of their success, getting it right can lead to a 20% increase in performance over organisations that don’t.
+When you put in place any combination of the above ingredients you find your organization in a position where its culture can be the foundation for successful strategy execution.
+And with the c-suite largely finding the development of corporate culture to be an oft-forgotten element of their success, getting it right can lead to a 20% increase in performance over organizations that don’t.

 That leads us to the natural question of whether your strategy embraces your culture.